k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 ### Overview

 The Plugin Framework is an internal platform for running the plugins.
-Each plugin is a piece of business logic that executes predefined rules in order to complement the Discovery schema.
+Each plugin is a piece of business logic that executes predefined rules in order to complement the Catalog schema.

 The Plugin Framework is executed by the Discovery job after completion of the Crawler.
-It runs over the Discovery schema and executes the plugins.
-Each plugin’s execution results with a change to the Catalog schema, such as creation or removal of Catalog elements.
+It runs over the Catalog schema and executes the plugins.
+If the plugin’s rule returns true, it can result with a change to the Catalog schema, such as creation or removal of Catalog elements.
 Each plugin calculates a score - a confidence level of a plugin result's accuracy.
 The score is calculated per each Catalog element.

 The Data Discovery solution includes a constantly growing list of built-in plugins.
 The list of active plugins and their execution order is configured using the **plugins.discovery**, as described further in this article.